 Steve Barron is a Teaching Fellow of the University.
-He provides project management modules for several MSc programmes at LUMS including MSc Project Management, and the MBA.
-Steve was director of both the full-time and part-time MSc/Diploma in Project Management (in Practice) for 5 years and has led project management programmes for BBC Resources, Nationwide Building Society, Department of Works and Pensions and UKAEA as well as many Open Certificate and MSc groups.
+He is currently Director of the MSc in Project Management and also provides project management modules for several MSc programmes at LUMS including MSc Project Management, MSc in Management and ITMOC.
+Steve has led project management programmes for BBC Resources, Nationwide Building Society, Department of Works and Pensions and UKAEA as well as many Open Certificate and MSc groups.
 He joined the University in August 1998 after a long career with BAE SYSTEMS, where Steve was involved with developing and consulting on project management practice across the organisation.

 From his roots as a software engineer, Steve designed and managed the development of flight simulators and other military aircraft-related training systems - a job that took him around Europe and to the USA where he experienced many different cultures and working practices.